A History of Broadway Guitars

 The budget Broadway was available in both one and two pickup models, both with a 4- bolt on neck, fitted to the rear of the guitar with the usual neck plate, unlike the Plectric range.
 Two pickup models came with a tremolo unit fitted.

-As with the earlier Plectric range, the main clue to their Guyatone origins are the fabulous, oversized, oval-ended, chrome single coil pickups; The headstock consisted of a 6-in-a-line set of tuners, with white plastic tuning buttons and truss rod cover.
+As with the earlier Plectric range, the main clue to their Guyatone origins are the fabulous, oversized, oval-ended, chrome single coil pickups.
+The headstock consisted of a 6-in-a-line set of tuners, with white plastic tuning buttons and plastic truss rod cover.
 The guitar’s paintwork is more red, than the Plectric range of bugundy/maroon.
+The T-shaped string retainer bar is a feature of this model and very much a Guyatone adornment and found on other Japanese guitars at the time (Teisco, Kent etc.)

 The Broadway Budget model was available as a single pickup model, or two pickups (with the solo and rhythm controls found on the Plectric range..
 The guitar was also available with, or without, a tremolo unit.
 The Guyatone single-coil pickups,have a chrome pickup surround, the same as on the 'superior' Plectric range.